FerranMarin/axie-scholar-utilities/docs/pages/trezor_cmds.md

     poetry run python trezor_axie_scholar_cli.py axie_morphing trezor_config.json ronin:abc1,ronin:abc2

 Be careful when writing the accounts, if multiple they need to be separeted only by a comma (NO SPACE!)

+## RON Scattering

+This command will scatter RON to your scholars.
+You need to set the min RON you want those accounts to hold, the tool will check which ones need some RON and top them off.
+Then execute the Scatter conctract to distribute the funds.

+    poetry run python trezor_axie_scholar_cli.py scatter_ron payments.json trezor_config.json <min_amount>

+or

+    poetry run python trezor_axie_scholar_cli.py managed_scatter_ron trezor_config.json TOKEN <min_amount>

+Replace MIN_RON with a number (can be decimal) of the minumum RON you want the scholars accounts in payments.json to have!
+Change the TOKEN for the one you receive from axie.management.
+Find it following this [link](https://tracker.axie.management/profile).